Share this publication

 How to get to Sitges Carnival?

 Well there are plenty of public transport options that will get you to Sitges.
 It is only a half hour train trip from Barcelona so it easily accessible by road, bus, train.
 Barcelona is also the closest international airport.
+For European rail tickets please go here.
+For airplane tickets get a quote here.

 Where to stay in Sitges?